shipujin/liveslak/README.txt

 #  # Add your own stuff here which is not covered in the main script:
 #}
 </code>

+=== Custom background images ===

+The Plasma5 based Live variants allow customization of the background image used for the login greeter, the desktop wallpaper and the lock screen.
+The image you want to use for this purpose, must have a 16:9 aspect ratio and its dimensions should at least be 1920x1080 pixels.
+You  must store the custom image inside the liveslak source tree: in the subdirectory ''./media/<variant>/bg/'' where "<variant>" is the lower-case name of the Live variant (variant 'PLASMA5' equals directory 'plasma5', 'DAW' becomes 'daw', etc).

+The "make_slackware_live.sh" script will look there for a file named either "background.jpg" or "background.png".
+If you want, that file can be a symlink to the actual bitmap file.
+The image will be converted into a set of wallpaper images of different aspect ratios and sizes.
+The different aspect ratios like 16:9, 16:10 and 4:3 will be achieved by cropping the images if needed, to avoid distortion.
+The image set will be installed as a Plasma5 wallpaper called "Slackware Live", and configured to be the default Live OS background.

 ==== Internals of Slackware Live Edition ====